 - Adaptability: Every student that you counsel will be different from the other.
 As counsellors, you need to adapt and change your counselling styles basis your students. you cannot use the same method to approach every student.

 - Assignment of Tasks: Always assign a task to your student after your counselling session.
 A career counsellor is there to handhold the student and not to give everything on the platter.
 For example, if a student approaches you for guidance on university admission, you can share a list of a few universities based on the student’s aptitude, interests and requirements.
-Then ask him/her to research on the same too.
+Then ask him/her to research the same too.
 Let them come back to you with their questions. then you can discuss those questions and clear their doubts.
-This way, you will arriver at a decision based on facts and their actual needs and capabilities, not on assumptions.
+This way, you will arrive at a decision based on facts and their actual needs and capabilities, not on assumptions.

 - Develop Good Communication Skills: Career counselling is a continuous process.
 Whenever a student requires career guidance, you should know that he/she will need your support throughout the journey until he/she makes a career selection.
 Therefore, it’s important to have good communication skills.
 From understanding their requirements to suggesting a suitable career path, your communication plays a vital role.